thanpolas/thanpolas.github.com/_posts/webrtc/2014-03-19-The-Cost-of-WebRTC-Today.md

 ## You are not alone

-Working in the edges of technology gives you a sense of pioneering and innovation.
+Working on the edges of technology gives you a sense of pioneering and innovation.
 In the case of WebRTC that's both true and false.

 It's true in its technological context, you are after all the guinea pig that battle tests the technology.
 The community landscape is barren and lacking, you will have a real hard time finding critical components to setup WebRTC, for example there are only a couple open source libraries that will enable you to implement WebRTC and the learning curve is daunting and support is very sparse.